Little Tikes owner seeks special honor for toy company's founder

 HUDSON — Across two days of events planned around Little Tikes' 50th anniversary, the theme of family dominated the celebration.

-And the toy company's founder, Thomas G. Murdough Jr., was toasted as the visionary whose values led Little Tikes to its five-decade milestone.
+And the toy company's founder, Thomas G. Murdough Jr., was feted as the visionary whose values led Little Tikes to its five-decade milestone.

 On Friday, the California billionaire who now owns Little Tikes was on hand at the Hudson plant with his own family to salute Murdough — and make a surprise announcement.